-At SMCM there are nine part-time Learning Support Assistants who are trained to deliver interventions such as: reciprocal reading, literacy and numeracy intervention, EAL support, emotional support, wellbeing support.
+At SMCSthere are nine part-time Learning Support Assistants who are trained to deliver interventions such as: reciprocal reading, literacy and numeracy intervention, EAL support, emotional support, wellbeing support.
 Learning Support Assistants may also support students on an individual basis (when a student is in receipt of Local High Need Funding or as a requirement in the student's EHCP).
-In some cases, small-group short-term interventions are provided if the need is identified,

-All teachers and support staff who work with a student with SEND are made aware of their needs, the outcomes sought, the support suggested, and any teaching strategies or approaches that are required - Pupil Profiles are created and reviewed with students and parents at least once a year.
+In some cases, small-group short-term interventions are provided if the need is identified, created and reviewed with students and parents at least once a year.
 The effectiveness of the support and impact of interventions on a student's progress is regularly reviewed at AP as the whole school approach.

+All teachers and support staff who work with a student with SEND are made aware of their needs, the outcomes sought, the support suggested, and any teaching strategies or approaches that are required - Pupil Profiles are